KevinAst/feature-u/docs/concepts.md

 ```

 The {{book.api.withFassets}} HoC auto-wires named feature assets as
-component properties through the `mapFassetsToProps` hook.
-In this
+component properties through the {{book.api.mapFassetsToPropsStruct}}
-example, because the `Logo` property is a component, `MyComponent` can
+hook.
+In this example, because the `Logo` property is a component,
-simply reference it using JSX.
+`MyComponent` can simply reference it using JSX.

 You can find more information about this topic in
 {{book.guide.crossCom_uiComposition}}.